StanfordSpezi/SpeziLLM/Sources/GeneratedOpenAIClient/README.md

 After updating the used [OpenAI OpenAPI specification](https://github.com/openai/openai-openapi) in SpeziLLM, run the preprocessing script to prepare the spec for use in SpeziLLM.

+#### Prerequisits:

+Make sure Node.js and npm are installed on your system, either via `brew install node` on macOS or `sudo apt install nodejs npm` on Ubuntu / Linux.
+Also, ensure that the OpenAI OpenAPI spec is located in the `openapi.yaml` file.

 #### **Steps:**
 1. Navigate to the generated client directory: